 - Sluggy Freelance: The entire 4U city arc leads up to the big confrontation between Riff and the enigmatic dictator of the eponymous dystopia, known as His Masterness.
 When it's revealed that His Masterness is actually well intentioned, and any actually bad things attributed to him were actually done by a rogue AI, Riff instantly solves all problems by pulling the computer's plug, rebooting it only for a short time to ward off a mutant invasion before pulling the plug again.

-- In the Flander's Company episode "Unlimited", resident Mad Scientist Caleb screws up while working on a machine, which subsequently makes everybody's superpower uncontrolable in the whole building.
+- In the Flander's Company episode "Unlimited", resident Mad Scientist Caleb screws up while working on a machine, which subsequently makes everybody in the building suffer Power Incontinence.
 Hippolyte attempts to use his pain-powered Hand Blast to destroy the machine, but it is protected by Some Kind of Force Field.
 Comes Cute Bruiser Cindy, whom they ask to try too, in the hope the forcefield would be weak to brute force (her power being Super Strength).
-Instead, Cindy just unplug the whole thing.
+Instead, Cindy just unplugs it.

 - An episode that parodies 24 uses an amusing version.
 The bomb inside Hillary Clinton (don't ask) is set to explode once the 24 clock hit 1:00.
 Just before it reaches then the power goes out, leaving the timer flashing 12:00.